julieefeusier/IGV-Batch-Script-Generator-for-bed-files/README.md

 # IGV-Batch-Script-Generator-for-bed-files
 This script generates IGV batch scripts from bed files.
 The script can be loaded into IGV for automatic generation of images on the command line.
+More information on IGV batch files is located here: https://software.broadinstitute.org/software/igv/batch.

-**usage**:<br/>
+# Usage<br/>
 ```
 usage: IGV_snapshot_batch_generator_from_bed.py [-h] -i INPUT BED
                                                 [-o OUTPUT IGV BATCH SCRIPT]